microsoft/SLG-Business-Applications/demos/TIMEE/readme.md

 ## API System
 Because that multi-agent architecture described above can be complicated to facilitate within-app, an API layer exists to *abstract* that complexity away from the app layer.
 Moreover, this API layer is the code layer that facilitates the back and forth communication between **TIMEE** and the **Timesheet Generator Agent**.
 To both *the user* and *the developer of the app*, that background process is invisible; all the user and developer see are messages being submitted to TIMEE and a response message and timesheet coming out!

-The API layer has two inputs that must be provided upon an API call to TIMEE:
+The API layer has two inputs that must be provided in an API call to TIMEE:
 - **SessionKey** (plain text) = a random string that uniquely identifies the chat "session".
 Chat history is stored *sever-side*, so the TIMEE API uses this key to know what message history to retrieve and load into memory before generating an AI response and timesheet.
 - **User Message** (plain text) = the new user inquiry (i.e. further clarification about the timesheet, any tweaks or adjustments, etc.)